limbo666/DesktopFences/README.md

 -  **Changed**: Portal fences background image.
 -  **Added**: ☑️ Controls to new customization functions.
 -  **Changed**: Options window.
 Controls re-arranged.
 Added function to remember last tab used on options menu (during runtime).
--  **Changed**: Start with Windows function replaced for more reliable approach.
+-  **Changed**: Start with Windows function chnaged into a more reliable approach.
 Now registry is used instead of startup folder.
 This possibly fixes the issue: 🐛 https://github.com/limbo666/DesktopFences/issues/29
--  **Fixed: 🐛 Failed to save new name bug. https://github.com/limbo666/DesktopFences/issues/45
+-  **Fixed**: 🐛 Failed to save new name bug. https://github.com/limbo666/DesktopFences/issues/45
--  **Added: Basic support for MS store based apps.
-This is a bare minimum implementation, no shortcut icon customization support. 🌵 Bugs expected to be found here. https://github.com/limbo666/DesktopFences/issues/34
+-  **Added**: Basic support for MS store based apps.
+This is a bare minimum implementation, no shortcut icon customization support. 🐞 Bugs expected to be found on this. https://github.com/limbo666/DesktopFences/issues/34
--  **Fixed: 🐛 Bug with program stability.
+-  **Fixed**: 🐛 Bug with program stability.
 Caused by icon updates and introduced during code migration.
--  **Fixed: 🐛 Bug with lost context menu on fence customization and dead shortcut cleanup. https://github.com/limbo666/DesktopFences/issues/27
+-  **Fixed**: 🐛 Bug with lost context menu on fence customization and dead shortcut cleanup. https://github.com/limbo666/DesktopFences/issues/27
--  **Added: ✨🔎📣 Search pane to search and quick launnch shortcuts in all data fences. 🔥 Hotkey `CTRL + ` `
+-  **Added**: ✨🔎📣 Search pane to search and quick launnch shortcuts in all data fences. 🔥📝 Use hotkey ``CTRL+` ``
 - **Changed**: 🔩 Some code refactoring.

 ---